ichatosha/ichatosha/README.md

-<h1> Congratulation!, You Found Me! :sunglasses: </h1>
+<h1> Congratulations!, You Found Me! :sunglasses: </h1>
-<h4> Recent graduate with a robust background in .NET development.
+<h4> Recent graduate with a robust background in Backend .NET development.
 Passionately transitioned from civil
-engineering to software engineering, driven by a love for technology and a relentless pursuit of self-improvement in the field. 🦚 </h4>
+engineering to software engineering 🦚 </h4>

 ```rust
 void Main() {